Patrick McCartan: Elections

 In 1917 he took "French leave" to return to Ireland and assist Sinn Féin in the by-elections being held throughout Ireland that year.

 McCartan contested the by-election in South Armagh for Sinn Féin but lost out to the Irish Parliamentary Party candidate.
 He was later elected in a by-election in Tullamore in 1918.
 He was re-elected in the 1918 general election.

 He was re-elected for Leix–Offaly at the 1921 elections.
 He gave the Anglo-Irish Treaty his support, albeit reluctantly, in the Dáil debates, saying he would not "vote for chaos."
 He blamed the whole cabinet for the situation and said that "The Republic of which Mr. de Valera was President is dead."
 Disillusioned, he quit politics for the next twenty years.

 Diplomatic missions (1919–1921)

-At the meeting of the First Dáil in January 1919 McCartan was appointed Sinn Féin's representative in the USA where he would remain until 1921.
-One of his tasks was to secure American recognition before the Paris Peace Conference, 1919, but this proved impossible.
+At the meeting of the First Dáil in January 1919 McCartan was appointed Sinn Féin's envoy in the USA where he would remain until 1921.
+In late 1920 McCartan outlined (in a formal protest sent to the US State Department) some of the atrocities being committed by British troops in Ireland.
+As envoy, one of his tasks was to secure American recognition before the Paris Peace Conference, 1919, but this proved impossible.
 While in the USA he renewed his acquaintance with his fellow Carrickmore native Joseph McGarrity.
 They persuaded Éamon de Valera to support the Philadelphia branch of Clan na Gael against the New York branch led by John Devoy and Judge Daniel Cohalan in their struggle to focus the resources of the Friends of Irish Freedom on Irish independence rather than domestic American politics.
+In 1920 McCartan helped organize the American Commission on Ireland (composed of 150 eminent Americans) which held public hearings in Washington on the causes and facts associated with the ongoing violence in Ireland.
 McCartan also assisted with the development of the "American Association for the Recognition of the Irish Republic".